CHARLES KOINER: Montgomery County's First Urban Farmer

 In an interview with Bethesda Magazine in 2009, Charlie recalled his time managing Timberlawn Farm:

 "When I married Helen, we moved from my parents’ farm into a house on the Bowie estate.
 They rented the main house to the Shrivers from 1961 to 1979.
 When [Sargent Shriver] was running for vice president [in 1972], the Secret Service had a trailer out there.
 Before and after JFK was killed [in 1963], John-John and Caroline [Kennedy] would come out to visit their cousins, ride horses, swim in the pool.
 I’d take the tractor and sleigh and drive them around in the snow.
 John-John didn’t want to be in the sleigh; he would climb up on the tractor with me."

 Charlie, in his quiet mannered way, always managed to delight children who visited his farm.
 In 2018, Charlie had a group of East Silver Spring Elementary students enjoying a scavenger hunt at Koiner Farm as they tried to find him hiding behind vines of lima beans that grew along fences.

 This kind, exceptionally hard working, occasionally curmudgeonly, and extremely unassuming life-long farmer had no idea that urban farming would become such a powerful social and environmental movement.
 And if you ever tried to give him credit as an inspiration of the urban farming movement, he was quick to decline.

-CKC Farming now holds a conservation easement on Koiner Farm that permanently protects this historic one-acre farm for the purpose of agriculture and education.
+CKC Farming now manages Koiner Farm and holds a conservation easement on the property that protects this little farm in perpetuity.